January 13, 20269 min read

 So here's the question we're asking—and the invitation.

-Does creative communication need a marketplace for outcome valuation?
+Does creative communication need a performance standard for outcome valuation?
 Is this something the industry is ready for, or is it a solution to a problem no one actually wants solved?

 We think it's worth finding out.
 Not because we're certain it will work, but because the logic is sound and the question deserves an answer.

-This only works if people participate.
+This only works if people adopt it.
 Not in a "join our revolution" sense—there's no revolution here, just infrastructure.
-But in the sense that markets require collective activity.
+But in the sense that standards require collective agreement.
 One agency using Creative CPM is interesting.
-A hundred agencies contributing benchmark data creates the oracle.
+A hundred marketers, creators, and agencies contributing benchmark data creates the standard.

-If you think creative should have market-based value, try it.
+If you think creative should have performance-based value, try it.
 If you're skeptical, challenge it.
 If you're curious whether anyone really cares about this, help us find out.

 Because after 30 years of living without performance-based value for creative, it's worth asking: Is this just how it is, or is this something we can finally fix?